 Waging a price war can prove fatal to your startup.
 Waging a single handed price war means you’ll have to settle for lower prices.
 This directly translates as lower or even zero profits.
 And you might not be able to create a lasting impact on the market too.

 Then there’re chances that your competitors could hit back by also slashing rates.
 While these companies would be able to easily absorb any losses, your startup would suffer immensely and fail.

-Therefore, never engage in a price war with closest or even large companies merely hoping to wean away their customers.
+Therefore, never engage in a price war with the closest or even largest companies merely hoping to wean away their customers.